 be a short-form restriction limited to a single sheet of a Plan.

-12.4 Any creation of restrictive covenant in a transfer and restriction in a Plan must contain the wording, and comply with the requirements, set out in Schedule 6.3 Marchmust
+12.4 Subject to Registrar’s Requirement 12.5, any creation of restrictive covenant in a transfer and restriction in a Plan must contain the wording, and comply with the requirements, set out in Schedule 6.

+12.5 Any Plan first signed by the Licensed Surveyor on or before 3 March 2024 must contain the wording, and comply with the requirements, set out in Schedule 6 of Version 8 of the Registrar’s Requirements.

 13. Submission of Plans, Surveys and Owners Corporation Information using SPEAR